Linusalvar/mathematical-optimisation-of-home-battery-/README.md

 # Explanation
 A learning project for a study week of Schweizer Jugend Forscht.
-Supervised by Francisco Escobar (PSL, ETH).
 Optimisation of a home battery storage system.
 Mathematical optimisation of simplified model.
 Programmed in python with library gurobipy.
 Constants got determined experimentally.

 # Credits
 Nikolas Lamprecht
 Aksel Iberrakene
 Linus Hollnagel
-Francisco Prado Escobar (tutor)

 # Important file explanation: